kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 Pre-Learning: Feasibility
 """""""""""""""""""""""""
-To what extent can we predict whether the bank note is fake from an image using provided features (irrespective of the classification model)?
+To what extent can we predict whether the bank note is fake from an image using provided inputs (irrespective of the classification model)?

 .. code-block:: python